danicc097/FastAPI-React-Postgres-Docker-Traefik-template/e2e/README.md

 ## Troubleshooting

+IF it's a timeout error, just increase render wait time first.
+If it fixes it consistetly don't lose more time with it.

 - Debug workers not being closed after tests running files individually with ``--detectOpenHandles {<stringMatcher1>, <stringMatcher2>, ...}`` to find the culprit.

 - Getting literal ``"Not Found"`` error in forms instead of a detailed error message?
 Check the backend API endpoint is correct.